Pula to Rovinj: The Ultimate Guide to a Day Trip from Pula

 Bus from Pula to Rovinj and Rovinj to Pula

 Several companies offer this Pula-Rovinj & Rovinj-Pula bus route.
-As a result, prices vary slightly between bus companies.
-Additionally, you may need (or want) to purchase two singles rather than a return if you want to travel back with a different bus company.
+And prices vary slightly between bus companies.

 Taxi/Uber